Ethorbit/SteamDeck-SteamOS-Guides/README.md

 * `fdisk /dev/nvme0n1`
 * Enter d and then enter the # of the home partition
+#### Symlink home
 * Enter n, press enter twice until it asks for "Last Sector"
+* For Last Sector, enter +5M (It only contains a symlink for each user, 5 mebibytes should do.)
+* If it asks, enter Y to remove the signature
+#### Unencrypted home
+* Enter n and again, enter until "Last Sector"
-* For Last Sector, I will enter `-2G`. -2G means I'm leaving 2 gigabytes of space for the unencrypted partition we'll create next, which will only need enough for a Steam install.
-You can reduce it by more if you think it might require more space in the future.
+* For Last Sector, I will enter +2.5G. +2.5G means I'm giving 2.5 gibibytes of space for the unencrypted home partition, which will only need enough space for a Steam install.
+You can change as you see fit.
-* Enter Y to remove the signature (if it asks)
+#### Encrypted home
 * Enter n and press enter until it stops asking.
-This will be unencrypted home.
+This will be the encrypted home where you'll *actually* store files.
 * Enter p to check if your partitions look good.
 ```
 Device             Start       End  Sectors  Size Type
 /dev/nvme0n1p1      2048    133119   131072   64M EFI System
 /dev/nvme0n1p2    133120    198655    65536   32M Microsoft basic data
 /dev/nvme0n1p3    198656    264191    65536   32M Microsoft basic data